barmiro/SYSH/README.md

 SPOTIFY_CLIENT_SECRET=yourclientsecret
 SYSH_SERVER_URL=yoururl.com # soon to be deprecated

+# When true, only the first user (with admin privileges by default) can self-register.
+# After that, the /register endpoint will be disabled and all subsequent accounts must be created by an admin.
+# Strongly recommended if your server is publicly accessible.
+SYSH_RESTRICTED_MODE=false

 # optional
 # SYSH_SERVER_PORT=0000 # if you want to override the default 5754 port
 # SYSH_TZ=Your/Timezone # mainly for server logs, each user has their own streaming data timezone